LINs-lab/cluster_tutorial/docs/Custom_Containerized_Environment.md

 Also, you need to complete the CA certificate configuration in the [previous section](#accelerating-the-pulling-stage).

-Now you can create your custom docker image on the login node or on your own PC following the instructions above, and then push the image to the Harbor registry.
+Now you can create your custom docker image on the login node or your PC following the instructions above, and then push the image to the Harbor registry.
 For instance:

 ```bash
 docker login -u <username> -p <password> harbor.lins.lab    # You only need to login once